 Updated: 24 Dec 2018

 The above MADAR Site Map shows the current network of MADAR-III DataProbe Nodes in New Hampshire, Massachusetts and Connecticut.
 The subject of this page, however, is Connecticut and that state has an interesting history tied to the nuclear connection and UAP.

 Armando Landrian (KB1PRP) of Newington, operates Node 106 and is heading SKYWATCH & Field R&D Operations.
 He has more experience in equipment and SKYWATCH activities than almost anyone in MUFON and, in particular, the MADAR Team.
 He will be filing lesson plans for training purposes on various methods already being used in SKYWATCHes and will be testing new ideas for MADAR, including a field unit.
 All of his Skywatching events are done there in Connecticut.
 His group has them in Manchester, Windsor Locks and Bristol.
-They are planning on having one in Bristol (a UFO hotspot) in April with more to follow at that location and in July at Madison at the beach.
 This is near Milstone Nuclear Power Plant and Groton / New London home of the Submarine Base.
 That also puts them about 12 miles from Long Island, NY and the famous Montauk Island

 David Pettibone operates Node 103 at Norwalk.

 Michael Cei operates Node 139 at Wallingford.
 He is a forensic engineer specializing in crash investigations, a licensed private detective and a former police officer.
 He is a MUFON Field Investigator working under State Director Michael Panicello and participates in sky watches with Armando Landrian.
 He is also a ham operator with call sign: W1UFO.